mawngo/fastwebpush4j/README.md

 - `vapidTokenTTL`: Caching vapid jwt token, and local public key + secret for each host.
 This optimization is enabled by default and can be disabled by setting it to `0`.
-- `localSecretTTL`: Enable local public key and secret reuse, the pusher will reuse provided.
+- `localSecretTTL`: Enable local public key and secret reuse.
 When enabled, the pusher will reuse local public key and secret if provided in `Subscription.LocalKey` otherwise it generate secret and local public key to `Subscription.LocalKey`.
 We can save those case for reuse for the later push to the same `Subscription`.